JohannesHoppe/HybridApps/Docs/index.md

 We don't have to care about page transitions.
 By default, all local links get a click listener automatically. jQuery Mobile will automatically handle page requests in a single-page model, using Ajax when possible.
 As shown in the next example, if a link in a multi-page document points to an anchor (#page-details), the framework will look for a page wrapper with that id (id="page-details").
 If it finds a page in the HTML document, it will bring the new page into view.

 Loading of content is straightforward.
-We can use JQuery core as usual, so that this snipped is the only self-written JavaScript required to show the start screen:
+We can use jQuery core as usual, so that this snipped is the only self-written JavaScript required to show the start screen:
 ```html
 <div id="page-home" data-role="page" >